fix8mt/fiber/README.md

 ## Runtime Options
 ### Fiber Manager
 By default, f8_fiber_manager maintains a map of fiber handles and their associated resource object.
-This is used to cleanup the object when it either goes out of scope of if explictly called.
+This is used to cleanup the object when it either goes out of scope or if explictly called.
 To disable this behavour, call:

 ```c++
 f8_fiber_manager::disable();